Christmas is a month-long state of mind for me. This festive time of loved ones, parties, gifts, and religious celebrations is so special.

 Since then, I've found two more libraries for my village.
 One is a Victorian style building with a grand entrance and a belfry on the top.
 The other piece that I treasure is a gazebo.
 It's meaningful to me because my brother built two gazebos in the parks of our hometown.
 I place some fir trees with the gazebo and two little hand-carved fawns to complete the scene.

-December words for W could be: white Christmas, wrapping paper, wonder, winter, workshop, writing cards, wreath, wise men, wishes, walnuts, wassail, Wenceslaus, war on Christmas, wine, wonderful
+December words for W could be: white Christmas, wrapping paper, wonder, winter, winter wonderland, workshop, writing cards, wreath, wise men, wishes, wishlist, walnuts, wassail, Wenceslaus, war on Christmas, wine, wonderful

 W Is for War on Christmas